dmytro-anokhin/image-decoder/README.md

 - Incrementally load an image;
 - Decode animated images.

-`ImageDecoder` supports animated images in GIF, APNG, and HEICS formats.
+**ImageDecoder** supports animated images in GIF, APNG, and HEICS formats.

 ## Usage

+Use [Swift Package Manager integration in Xcode](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) to install **ImageDecoder**.

-If you have the complete image data you can create `ImageDecoder` and set it, `allDataReceived` indicates if the image data is complete:
+If you have the complete image data you can create `ImageDecoder` object and set it, `allDataReceived` indicates if the image data is complete:

 ```swift
 let imageDecoder = ImageDecoder()